Skip to Content

 • trade union membership

-• information concerning health, sex life or sexual orientation
+• information about sex life or sexual orientation

 We need to use your data to comply with the law